gmdfalk/demimove/README.md

 Other than that, it hopefully comes with everything you'd expect from a standard mass renamer, including regex/globbing support and preconfigured actions.

 #### Installation
+Make sure you have the following packages on your system:
+* Python2.7
+* PyQt4
+* git
+* pip
+* docopt (optional for the GUI, enables some startup options)

+To install pip on Windows I suggest using `get-pip.py` from https://pip.pypa.io/en/latest/installing.html.

 Install demimove as follows:
 ```
 git clone https://github.com/mikar/demimove
 cd demimove
+(pip install docopt)
 pip install .
 ```

+To just test the application or if you do not wish to install it, navigate to `demimove/demimove` and try python[.exe] gui.py.

 #### Usage
 ![ScreenShot](http://a.pomf.se/qqbmjz.png)